Puberphonia: Surgery

 In some cases when traditional voice therapy is ineffective, surgical interventions are considered.
 This can occur in situations where intervention is delayed or the patient is in denial, causing the condition to become resistant to voice therapy.

 There are different types of surgical interventions which have been successful in lowering the vocal pitch in men with puberphonia who had previously received ineffective voice and psychotherapy.
 The first surgical intervention developed, called relaxation thyroplasty or tetrusion thyroplasty, involves a bilateral excision of 2 to 3 mm vertical strips of thyroid cartilage which lowers the vocal pitch through anteroposterior relaxation and shortening of the vocal folds.
 It can be performed under local or general anaesthesia.

 Relaxation thyroplasty by a medial approach is a modified approach of traditional relaxation thyroplasty.
 This version involves lowering the vocal pitch by creating an incision bilaterally in the thyroid lamina and then depressing the anterior segment of the thyroid cartilage.

 A more recent, less invasive intervention is the window relaxation thyroplasty.
 This approach involves creating a window at the anterior commissure, which is then displaced posteriorly.

 Epidemiology

 The incidence of puberphonia is estimated to be about 1 in 900,000 population.

+The incidence of puberphonia is thought to be higher in patients with autism and/or (unrecognised) gender dysphoria.

+The incidence is also thought to be higher in males; however, this is likely due to cultural and psychosocial factors affecting patient presentation and diagnosis, with the contrast between actual pitch and expected pitch higher in males with puberphonia.
+However, it has also been suggested that the greater contrast between actual pitch and expected pitch leads to an increased risk for males to develop the condition.